notSure-ded/Travel-DJ/README.md

 ### Admin Credentials for Testing

-For evaluation purposes, you can use the following credentials to log in to the admin panel on the live site:
+For evaluation purposes, you can use the following credentials to log in to the admin panel on the live site only:

 * **Username:** `kunal`
 * **Password:** `Kunal@567`